MustafaKhan670093/Sh.a.i.kspear-AI-As-Art/README.md

 ## What's next for AI As Art 🚀

 Using GPT-3 and testing whether Hidden Markov Models are NOT required when using this new SOTA model would be interesting.
 Additionally, turning the program I used to create the two outputs into an accessible app or website for others to use and generate their own poetry and songs would be a good next step!

+## Updates

+I was rendering some style transfer images for each of the generated poems.
+I'll be adding those into the book when they're all ready!